odea-project/qAlgorithms/report/report.md

 One DataPoint contains mz, RT, intensity, scan number, the centroid error, and an optional control value specifying the correct DQS.
 Data points are never modified during the binning process.
 DataPoints are Structs as defined in the c++ 21 standard.
-(@gerrit: here, a small tree would be nice for overview like:
+(@gerrit: here, a small tree would be nice for an overview like:
-// puts too much emphasis on implementation detail, just read the code at that point DataPoint
+// puts too much emphasis on implementation detail.
+Just read the code at that point DataPoint
 |
 |-- mz (mass-to-charge ratio)